popatre/class-sem-alternative/README.md

 -   `makeBooking`

 -   takes a musician as an argument and books them, as long as the venue does not currently have anyone booked.Should console log 'you have booked <musicanName>'

-        Otherwise:
+    -   Otherwise - will not let you book another musician

-        Console logs 'musicianName is booked to perform'
+    -   if invoked with no arguments - logs who is currently booked to perform

+    -   if no one is booked, lets you know

 -   `isVacant`